Join Us for the 2026 CORVA Annual Meeting Visalia Convention Center Marriott 300 S. Court St., Visalia, CA 93274

 After four long years, one of Southern California’s favorite off-road gatherings is returning to the mountains!
 Join us for an unforgettable weekend of adventure, community, and purpose—all benefiting CORVA and the future of responsible recreation.

-Brought to you by Krawler Krew, proudly sponsored by American Off Road, and powered by MetalCloak, this year’s Forest Fest will bring together off-road enthusiasts, families, and supporters for trail runs, vendors, raffles, activities, and more—all in the beautiful Big Bear area.
+Forest Fest will bring together off-road enthusiasts, families, and supporters for a weekend full of trail runs, vendors, raffles, activities, and more—all set in the beautiful Big Bear area.

 This year’s event features guided access to iconic Jeep Badge of Honor Trails, including John Bull, Gold Mountain, Holcomb Creek, and Dishpan Springs—giving Jeep owners the opportunity to earn badges while tackling some of the region’s most legendary routes.
+If you're more of a two wheel kinda rider we've got you covered with a 30 mile guided adventure run with the Big Bear Trail Riders!

 Come reconnect with the community, support trail access and advocacy, and celebrate everything that makes off-roading special.
 Whether you’re a longtime supporter or a first-timer, this is an event you won’t want to miss!